 Then she went back to Dartmouth.

-After graduating, she apprenticed with a kung fu and qi gong master—who after teaching her what he knew about Taoism and Chinese medicine, encouraged her to venture further into acupuncture and Oriental medicine.
+After graduating, she apprenticed with a kung fu and qi gong master—who after teaching her what he knew about Taoism and Chinese medicine, encouraged her to venture further into acupuncture and East Asian Medicine.
 “That,” says Birch, “laid the foundation for why Acutonics resonated with me.”

 Going further into acupuncture meant venturing west to Santa Fe.
-To the Southwest Acupuncture College, from which she graduated in 2000 with a degree in Oriental medicine and right afterward created and directed the Center for Holistic Therapies at the Life Healing Institute, a rehab facility just outside of town.
+To the Southwest Acupuncture College, from which she graduated in 2000 with a degree in East Asian Medicine and right afterward created and directed the Center for Holistic Therapies at the Life Healing Institute, a rehab facility just outside of town.

 It was while she was there, trying to treat people, many of whom had PTSD, that she “came to realize the limitations of acupuncture needles,” she says.
 “For those who had already experienced the trauma of transgression I found it anathema to penetrate their boundaries once again.”